MattPinder/MastersProject/README.md

 * Check results of Roseovarius mapping; if need be (will probably be necessary), delete intermediate files, remove `-k` flag from other scripts, and run the rest of the bacteria
+  * Lok, Sph and Mar have been submitted too; `-k` flag removed after seeing the size of the Roseovarius directory

 * Adaptation to warming data needs to be checked for quality; additional adapter trimming may be required, so perhaps run the script being used for the resequencing data?